About Asbestos Exposure at Madison State Hospital: A Guide for Workers and Tradesmen

 The scale of heating infrastructure at a large state psychiatric institution was comparable to that of a mid-sized industrial facility.
 Central boiler plants served as anchors for steam distribution that reached every ward, administrative building, kitchen, and outbuilding on campus.
 That infrastructure was built and maintained by union tradesmen working alongside the same asbestos-containing product lines found at major Missouri industrial and power generation facilities.

 Large state hospitals ran high-pressure steam boilers.
 Insulation applied to these systems reportedly contained asbestos at concentrations exceeding 50 percent by weight.
-The same boiler manufacturers whose units were installed at Labadie Power Plant and Portage des Sioux supplied institutional boiler equipment throughout Missouri — and the insulation materials specified for those installations were the same products: Thermobestos, calcium silicate pipe insulation, and comparable high-temperature asbestos insulation systems.
+The same boiler manufacturers whose units were installed at comparable regional power stations supplied institutional boiler equipment throughout Indiana — and the insulation materials specified for those installations were the same products: Thermobestos, calcium silicate pipe insulation, and comparable high-temperature asbestos insulation systems.

 Steam moved from central plants through underground pipe tunnels and overhead pipe chases connecting every building on campus.
-Those systems ran on asbestos-containing pipe coverings applied by members of Heat and Frost Insulators Local 1 (St. Louis) and affiliated trades — the same local that performed insulation work at Labadie, Portage des Sioux, and Monsanto facilities across the Mississippi River industrial corridor.
+Those systems ran on asbestos-containing pipe coverings applied by members of Heat and Frost Insulators Local 1** performed installation and maintenance work at state institutional facilities as well as the major Missouri power generation and industrial sites.
+Boiler rooms provided poor ventilation and no respiratory protection.

 General Equipment at Asbestos Exposure at Madison State Hospital: A Guide for Workers and Tradesmen